Kinjalc/document-parser/README.md

 # Document Parser

-A project using Medplum packages for FHIR document parsing and management.
+A sample repo using Medplum and AI SDKs for document parsing to the FHIR medical standard.

 ## Setup